graysonlee123/phasmophobia-helper/README.md

 # Changelog

+## 0.2.5 - May 22, 2023

+- The notices now don't require the window to be focues to auto dismiss

 ## 0.2.4 - May 9, 2023

 - Confetti now covers the entire screen instead of a static width and height that could get messed up when scrolling